15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-Tucked away in the Gothic Quarter, the Church of Saint Philip Neri is a baroque beauty with a tragic history.
+Tucked away in the Gothic Quarter, the Church of Saint Philip Neri is a baroque church with a tragic history.

-It was heavily damaged during the Spanish Civil War, and you can still see the bomb scars on its façade.
-Despite its past, the church’s interior is beautifully preserved with an ornate altar.
+It was heavily damaged during the Spanish Civil War, and you can still see the bomb scars on its exterior.
+But despite its past, the church’s interior is beautifully preserved with an ornate altar.

-And it is one of the few churches in Barcelona that retained its original baroque and neoclassical decoration through several historical upheavals in 1835, 1909, and 1936.
+And it is one of the few churches in Barcelona that retained its original decoration through several historical upheavals.

-Inside, you’ll find two unique canvas paintings by Llimona, which depict Saint Philip Neri—one notably features Gaudí’s face, reflecting his devotion to the saint.
+Inside, you’ll find two unique canvas paintings by Llimona, which depict Saint Philip Neri and one notably features Gaudí’s face.

 11. Santa Anna Church